-Our primary goal is supporting herbalists and student practitioners who intend to apply for professional membership in the American Herbalists Guild.
+Our primary goal is supporting herbalists and student practitioners who intend to apply for Registered Herbalist in the American Herbalists Guild.
 But we also offer this information to herb practitioners everywhere who aspire to a high level of professionalism and clinical competency.

 The American Herbalists Guild supports the mentoring process in several ways.